diginsight/telemetry/README.nuget.md

 # INTRODUCTION
-Common.Diagnostics is a .Net package that provides readable log with application execution flow to .Net Log providers such as Log4Net, Serilog or Application Insights, Console, EventLog and Debug DotNet Log providers.
+Common.Diagnostics is a .Net package that provides readable log with application execution flow to .Net Log providers such as Log4Net, Serilog or Application Insights, Console, EventLog and Debug DotNet Log providers.<br>
 This makes the application flow fully observable, still without compromises on performance.

 Articles: